gregory-james-smith/pandoc-latex-environment-filter/README.md

 # Pandoc Latex Environment Filter

-Filter for swapping `div`s with latex environments.
+Filter for swapping `div`s with Latex environments.
+This filter only works for Latex output.

+The mapping of `div` class to Latex environment is configured in the document meta data.

 This is a Lua implementation of a [similar filter implemented in Python](https://github.com/chdemko/pandoc-latex-environment).